alpo-p/alpo-p/README.md

-- jr. Dev at RELEX.
-Also studying CS in Uni Helsinki.
-Previously graduated from Aalto University (Finance)
+- Fullstack dev at Relex
 - Before turning towards software development, I worked in various management roles in fast-growing companies.
 [See LinkedIn](https://www.linkedin.com/in/alpopanula/)
-- I mostly know React, React Native, Typescript, GraphQL, Redux, NodeJS, Rest and Jest related stuff
+- I mostly use React, React Native, Typescript, GraphQL, Redux, NodeJS, Rest and Jest related stuff
-- I also have some knowledge of Python (Flask, data structures and algorithms & some basic data science tools, e.g. numpy) and Java
+- I've also used Python (Flask, data structures and algorithms & some basic data science tools, e.g. numpy) and Java